-The Best Way to Stay Warm When Camping
+How to Stay Warm Camping

 One best way campers stay warm in the fall is to bring layers of blankets, drink hot cocoa, and pick a seat around the campfire.
 It’s hard to enjoy your campfire during the hotter months, so fall is the perfect time to stay warm around a cozy campfire as you sip a hot cup of cocoa and wrap up in your favorite fleece blanket to keep yourself comfortable during the cooler fall evenings.

 Camping Gear to Keep You Warm

 There is also some gear you can get to help you stay warm inside your tent.
 You can grab a sleeping pad for your sleeping bag.
 We have the Coleman Self Inflating Sleeping Pad and we know a lot of people like the Outdoorsman Lab Sleeping Pad.
 You need to have a good tent for amping.
 You can check some of the cold weather tents.
 We use our Ozark tent for our family.

 Looking to keep your tent warmer?
 You can purchase a camping tent heater.
 We had the Coleman BlackCat heater but somehow it got lost and we can no longer find to purchase – for now.
 Other have mentioned using Mr. Heater Little Buddy and the Mr. Buddy Portable Heater but we have not tried this.

 You also keep your tent warm using Mylar thermal blankets.
 Just duct tape these blankets to the top of your tent.
 Doing this will reflect much of the heat inside (your body heat) the tent back down.
 Sleeping with a hot water bottle also keeps your body warm.